christiansassi/computer-vision-project/README.md

 -   [Contacts](#contacts)

 # Project Overview

-This project focuses on processing video camera images from the Sanbapolis facility in Trento.
-The objectives are:
+This project focuses on processing video footage captured at the Sanbapolis facility in Trento.
+The main objectives are:

-- **Top-View Court Stitching**: The facility consists of three distinct views—top, center, and bottom—each captured by four cameras.
-The process begins by stitching the images from cameras within the same view.
-Once each view is reconstructed, the next step involves stitching the top, center, and bottom views together to create a seamless top-view of the entire court.
+- **Top-View Court Stitching**: The facility has three distinct camera views—top, center, and bottom—each captured by four cameras.
+Initially, the images from cameras within the same view are stitched together.
+Then, these stitched views (top, center, and bottom) are merged to create a cohesive top-down view of the entire volleyball court.
-- **Object Detection on Top-View Images**: Several detection algorithms were applied to the stitched top-view images, testing various techniques, including frame subtraction, background subtraction, adaptive background subtraction, and Gaussian averaging.
-After evaluation, background subtraction was identified as the most effective method for this task.
+- **Object Detection on Top-View Images**: Various object detection algorithms were applied to the stitched top-view images, including frame subtraction, background subtraction, adaptive background subtraction, and Gaussian averaging.
+After evaluating these methods, background subtraction was selected as the most effective for detecting objects on the court.
 - **Object Tracking**: Particle filtering was implemented for tracking detected objects (bounding boxes).
 Given its performance, no further methods were explored.
-- **Ball Detection and Tracking**: The YOLO (You Only Look Once) algorithm was used for ball detection and tracking, demonstrating suitability for this task.
+- **Ball Detection and Tracking**: YOLO (You Only Look Once) was used for ball detection and tracking.
+YOLO's efficiency proved to be particularly effective due to the ball's high velocity and potential distortion in certain frames.
-- **Color-based team identification**: As this project is designed for processing volleyball videos, the optimal approach is to use the net to separate the two teams.
+- **Color-based Team Identification**: This project processes volleyball videos, and the net was used to separate the two teams.
+The color-based identification method faces challenges, as players from both teams wear uniforms of similar colors, complicating the identification process.

 # Code Overview

 ## Top-View Court Stitching

-In the stitching phase, the process began by stitching images captured from the same views, where each view is associated with four cameras.
-This initial step is relatively straightforward.
+In the stitching phase, the images from each view (top, center, bottom) are stitched together.
+This process involves initially stitching the images from cameras within the same view, followed by combining the views to create a seamless top-down representation of the entire court.
+Due to the complexity of this task, a filtering algorithm was developed to discard low-quality matches based on the inclination of the line connecting two features.

-Subsequently, the stitched images from the three views were combined.
-Due to the complexity of this task, a filtering algorithm was developed to discard incorrect or low-quality matches between images from different views (top-center, bottom-center, and top-center with bottom-center).
-The algorithm evaluates the inclination of the line connecting two features, discarding pairs where the inclination is too high.
-To enhance robustness, some feature pairs were manually selected to ensure better quality matches.
-The final result is shown below:
+The final result of the stitching process is shown below:

 <p align="center" text-align="center">
     <img width="75%" src="assets/stitching/stitching_1.png">